Design and rationale of the TOPP-2 Registry

 - Characterize PAH-CHD with regard to presentation, clinical course and treatment strategy, according to the proposed ABCD system.

-The TOPP-2 registry has been launched in July 2015.
+The TOPP-2 registry was launched in July 2015.
 The inclusion period was originally foreseen to run for up to 3 years, allowing the inclusion of approximately 200 patients.
 The observational plan was subsequently amended to allow enrolment until 30 June 2021.
-At enrolment closure, 182 migrated ex-TOPP-1 patients and 388 new incident patients were enrolled in the registry.
-All patients will be followed up for at least 18 months; registry closure is scheduled for 31 December 2022.
+At enrolment closure, 182 migrated ex-TOPP-1 patients and 382 new incident patients were enrolled in the registry.
+All patients were followed up for at least 18 months until registry closure on 31 December 2022.

-Participation in the TOPP-2 registry is upon invitation by the PePH Association based on the decision of the executive board of the Association.
+Participation in the TOPP-2 registry was upon invitation by the PePH Association based on the decision of the Executive Board of the Association.

 Data collection and confidentiality

-A web-based electronic data capture (EDC) system is used for data entry over a secured connection.
-Data will be encrypted when transferred over the internet and will be stored in a secure database protected from unauthorized access.
-Access to the patient database will be password-secured and restricted to authorized users.
+A web-based electronic data capture (EDC) system was used for data entry over a secured connection.
+Data was encrypted when transferred over the internet and was stored in a secure database protected from unauthorized access.
+Access to the patient database was password-secured and restricted to authorized users.

-In order to guarantee the anonymity of the patient data within TOPP-2, no names, initials or date of birth are stored within the system.
-When setting up a patient the site enters initials, date of birth and gender for the system to generate a unique patient identifier.
-Immediately thereafter, initials and date of birth are deleted from the database and can no longer be retrieved.
-A document describing the process is available on request.
+In order to guarantee the anonymity of the patient data within TOPP-2, no names, initials or date of birth were stored within the system.
+When setting up a patient the site entered initials, date of birth and gender for the system to generate a unique patient identifier.
+Immediately thereafter, initials and date of birth were deleted from the database and could no longer be retrieved.

-An audit trail is maintained by the EDC system for all data entries and changes.
-This trail will indicate what the entries/changes have been, who has made them and when.
+An audit trail was maintained by the EDC system for all data entries and changes.
+This trail indicated what the entries/changes were, who made them and when.

-The site including patients into the registry is responsible for data entry related to this patient.
-Should for any reason another site try to include the same patient, the system will recognize this and inform the second site that this patient has already been included and by which site.
-Patients can be transferred between sites only if both sites agree to it in writing and the transfer can only be performed by the company hosting the data or the Clinical Research Organization (CRO).
+The site including patients into the registry was responsible for data entry related to this patient.
+If for any reason another site tried to include the same patient, the system recognized this and informed the second site that this patient had already been included and by which site.
+Patients could be transferred between sites only if both sites agreed to it in writing and the transfer could only be performed by the company hosting the data or the Clinical Research Organization (CRO).

-The individual sites own the data entered from their patients and will be able to generate analysis reports based on data from their own site.
+The individual sites own the data entered from their patients and were able to generate analysis reports based on data from their own site.
 Consolidated data from all participating sites are the property of the Association for PePH and will be analyzed on a regular basis.

-The registry is made possible through a research grant from Actelion Pharmaceuticals Ltd (now Janssen Pharmaceuticals Ltd).
+The registry was made possible through a research grant from Actelion Pharmaceuticals Ltd (now Janssen Pharmaceuticals Ltd).